kxr/o-must-gather/README.md

     This allows you to compare two MachineConfigs.
 It will list all the changes, addition and deletion in the two MachineConfigs.
 If `--show-contents` is passed it will show the `diff` between the contents as well (diff will be on deocded content if the content is encoded).
 Example usage:

-    - Compare two MachineConfigs (high level)
+    - Compare two MachineConfigs on a high level

             # omg machine-config compare rendered-worker-261eed0b6fe6793c8b609de8e77958fa rendered-worker-f9020f5c66ce72eee5f02a58b3c816c5

-    - Compare two MachineConfigs with a diff of changed content
+    - Compare two MachineConfigs with while also showing the diff of changed content

             # omg machine-config compare rendered-worker-261eed0b6fe6793c8b609de8e77958fa rendered-worker-f9020f5c66ce72eee5f02a58b3c816c5 --show-contents